-The Directors of MEDIASET ESPAÑA COMUNICACIÓN, S.A. are responsible for the preparation, the contents, and the presentation of the accompanying Annual Corporate Governance Report.
+The Directors of Mediaset España Comunicación, S.A. are responsible for the preparation, the contents, and the presentation of the information contained in the accompanying Annual Corporate Governance Report.
 This responsibility includes the design, implementation, and maintenance of the internal control deemed necessary to ensure that the Annual Corporate Governance Report is free of any material errors resulting from fraud or error.

-The Directors of MEDIASET ESPAÑA COMUNICACIÓN, S.A. are also responsible for defining, implementing, adapting, and maintaining the management systems necessary for preparing the Annual Corporate Governance Report.
+The Directors of Mediaset España Comunicación, S.A. are also responsible for defining, implementing, adapting, and maintaining the management systems necessary for preparing the Annual Corporate Governance Report.